Search features

 ...This course is an advanced assessment and treatment course for the adult neurologic client.
 This course is designed to integrate neurologic principles learned in previous courses as well as instruction in advanced assessment and treatment techniques for the neurologically impaired client.
 Emphasis ...

-PHT 5 403 C 500 - Musculoskeletal III (2025-2026 Academic Year Summer)
+PHT 5 403 C 500 - Orthopedic Physical Therapy II (2025-2026 Academic Year Summer)

-...This course provides the learner with clinical knowledge and skills in examination, evaluation, diagnosis, prognosis, intervention, and assessment of outcomes for diverse patient/client populations with musculoskeletal conditions (both surgical and non-surgical) of the lower half of the body in a va...
+...This course provides the learner with the foundational clinical knowledge and skills necessary for the physical therapy management of individuals of diverse patient/client populations with musculoskeletal conditions (both surgical and non-surgical) of lumbopelvic spine, hip, knee, ankle, and foot in...

 PHT 5 236 C 002 - Therapeutic Exercise II (2016-2017 Academic Year Fall)